pnnl/memgaze/README.md

    memgaze-analyze -t <trace-dir> -s <inst-dir> [-o <output>]
    ```

-  [[FIXME]] -f func: focus trace on 'func' by keeping all load between first and last instance of func.
+   Note: -f <func>: focus trace on 'func' by retaining all accesses
+   between first and last instance of <func>

 -----------------------------------------------------------------------------